Dean151/ButtonKit/README.md

 You can also bring your own behavior using the `ThrowableButtonStyle` protocol.

-In ThrowableButtonStyle, you can implement `makeLabel`, `makeButton` or both to alterate the button look and behavior.
+In ThrowableButtonStyle, you can implement `makeLabel`, `makeButton` or both to alter the button look and behavior.

 ```swift
 public struct TryAgainThrowableButtonStyle: ThrowableButtonStyle {